yellowled/yl-bp/README.md

 # My HTML boilerplate

 This is what I usually use to start projects.
+Derived from [H5BP](https://github.com/h5bp/html5-boilerplate) and [init](https://github.com/drublic/init).

 ## Requirements